 Within Race Roster CRM, you can create custom reports.
 These reports contain contact data from the events comprising your organization.
-As of November 2024, there are 4 types of custom reports to choose from and all contact data is acquired from event participant lists.
+As of December 2024, there are 4 types of custom reports to choose from and all contact data is acquired from event participant lists.
 Please reference our step-by-step guide, How to generate a custom report in my organization, if you want to jump right in.
 Below you will find an outline of each type, including use cases, as well as some key terms to understand the report building logic.

 Report types